Quaverflow/MonkeyPatch/MonkeyPatcher/README.md

 MonkeyPatch leverages the power of MonoMod and Castle.Core to override Concrete, Abstract and Interface types (including private and static methods).

+## What's new

+Removed a bug that caused the patcher not to find methods.
+Added overloads for all the `Override` methods to support plain results rather than only actions.

 ## The Api

 For concrete instance or static types, your code would look something like this: